zsparal/api-documentation/source/reference/v2/orders-api/manage-order-lines.rst

          The ``discountAmount`` must be a positive value, and is deducted from the ``(unitPrice × quantity)`` to calculate the ``totalAmount`` of an order line.

-         See :doc:Handling discounts </orders/handling-discounts> for more information.
+         See :doc:`Handling discounts </orders/handling-discounts>` for more information.

          .. parameter:: currency
             :type: string